-- are in a potential redundancy situation; - will have this confirmed in writing; - will receive a letter from Education Personnel Services (where applicable) setting out support which is available; - have a right to attend a formal hearing at which their selection for redundancy will be considered, but may also waive their right to attend a formal hearing; - should contact their representative for support and advice.
+- are in a potential redundancy situation; - will have this confirmed in writing; - will receive a letter from Zurich Employee Support (where applicable) setting out support which is available; - have a right to attend a formal hearing at which their selection for redundancy will be considered, but may also waive their right to attend a formal hearing; - should contact their representative for support and advice.

-If the employee does raise objections, and you cannot deal with these within the meeting, you should adjourn the meeting and seek advice from Education Personnel Services.
+If the employee does raise objections, and you cannot deal with these within the meeting, you should adjourn the meeting and seek advice from Zurich Employee Support.
 It is not appropriate in the meeting to discuss other employees' responses on their skills audit questionnaires.

-If a selected employee is on maternity leave, due to take maternity leave, absent due to sickness or has a disability, you should contact Education

-Reduction in hours (or full time equivalents) from a particular category of staff Personnel Services for advice before holding a meeting with that employee, as different responsibilities in relation to redeployment may apply.
+If a selected employee is on maternity leave, due to take maternity leave, absent due to sickness or has a disability, you should contact Zurich Employee Support for advice before holding a meeting with that employee, as different responsibilities in relation to redeployment may apply.

 Following the meeting a letter should be sent to the employee using model letter H, available in the restructures and reductions toolkit in the Manual of Personnel Practice.
 This letter should enclose a waiver form which the employee may use to waive their right to attend a dismissal hearing.
 A template waiver form is included in the restructures and reductions toolkit.

-When you receive completed waiver forms from affected employees, you should respond using one of three model letters as follows: Employee has waived their right to attend a dismissal hearing and you have powers of dismissal delegated to you - use model letter N in the restructures and reductions toolkit.
-Employee has waived their right to attend a dismissal hearing and you • do not have powers of dismissal delegated to you - use model letter P in the restructures and reductions toolkit.
-Employee has not waived their right to attend a dismissal hearing - use model letter Q in the restructures and reductions toolkit.
-Having already informed the employee of the governors' decision at Step 4 and of the outcome of formal consultation at Step 6, you will need to meet with the employee to inform them that they:
+When you receive completed waiver forms from affected employees, you should respond using one of three model letters as follows:

+- Employee has waived their right to attend a dismissal hearing and you have powers of dismissal delegated to you - use model letter N in the restructures and reductions toolkit. - Employee has waived their right to attend a dismissal hearing and you do not have powers of dismissal delegated to you - use model letter P in the restructures and reductions toolkit. - Employee has not waived their right to attend a dismissal hearing use model letter Q in the restructures and reductions toolkit.

+Removal of one or more defined posts from the structure without any new posts Having already informed the employee of the governors' decision at Step 4 and of the outcome of formal consultation at Step 6, you will need to meet with the employee to inform them that they: